Steel Recycling Leads the Pack of Green Building Materials

 - Steel framing does not crack, split, twist, rot, or creep like wood framing.
 It also promises better protection from high winds, heavy snows, fire, mold, vermin, termites, and earthquakes than ordinary wood framing.

-When you build with recycled steel building materials, you get the best possible structures for you and the most eco-friendly buildings for our planet.
+When you build with salvaged steel and recycled steel building materials, you get the best possible structures for you and the most eco-friendly buildings for our planet.

 Green Buildings Framed with RHINO Steel